Selfie (TV series): Cancellation and fan campaign

 The seventh episode of Selfie was aired on November 11, 2014, which would be later realized to be the final aired episode on network television.
 On that same day, Guy Aoki, founder of Media Action Network for Asian Americans (MANAA), pitched in to help with the cause by contacting ABC President Paul Lee and diversity head Tim McNeal inquiring what could be done to save the show.
 McNeal said while Lee was a big champion of the sitcom, the rating numbers were not there.
 When sponsors place ads on a television program, the network guarantees a target number.
 If it does not reach the audience target number, the network would have to refund the money to the sponsors and end up losing money.
 The next step would to ask advertisers to be patient to give the series a chance grow, but the ABC network did not give any more opportunities to broadcast the rest of the episodes.
 The ABC President said, "Unfortunately once we make those decisions it's impossible to go back on them...It was a very difficult decision because it was a very, very good show."
-However, in the following year he favored and renewed other shows with declining ratings such as Marvel’s Agent Carter, Galavant and American Crime giving them more time to grow their audience instead.
+However, in the following year, he favored and renewed other shows with declining ratings, such as Marvel’s Agent Carter, Galavant and American Crime, giving them more time to grow their audience instead.
 Aoki noted that Selfie series trended on Twitter in the Los Angeles area peaking at #5 with 50,000 tweets about the show in a month.
 Many fans from around the world like the U.S., U.K., Italy, China, Brazil, and Russia expressed their grief over the cancellation.

-On November 19, Kapnek tweeted that all remaining episodes of the series would be released online on Hulu, Hulu Plus, and ABC.com, with official confirmation coming a few days later.
+On November 19, Kapnek tweeted that all remaining episodes of the series would be released online on Hulu, Hulu Plus, and ABC.com, with official confirmation in news articles coming a few days later.
+The official pages managed by ABC did not advertise or update about the remaining episodes.